I am a fifth-year Ph.D. student in the Department of Politics

 My dissertation examines the conditions under which communal worship can either promote or reduce support for democracy.
 It uses observational and experimental data from an original nationally-representative survey conducted in Lebanon as well as a variety of other sources from Lebanon, Iraq, and elsewhere.

-My work has been published or is forthcoming in Journal of Politics, Journal of Conflict Resolution, Democratization, Middle East Law and Governance, and elsewhere.
+My work has been published or is forthcoming in Journal of Politics, British Journal of Political Science, Journal of Conflict Resolution, Democratization, Middle East Law and Governance, and elsewhere.

 My research interests include: